real-logic/simple-binary-encoding/csharp/README.md

 The C# code is built using Visual Studio Community 2017.

+The code, samples, tests and nuget package can be built/run using the [dotnet core sdk](https://www.microsoft.com/net/download):

+* On windows, having the legacy .NET Framework installed as part of the OS, only the dotnet sdk needs to be installed to allow for compiling the SDK style projects
+* On Mac/Linux, the Mono framework is also required for producing release nuget packages / .NET Framework compatible DLLs.

+## Release Notes

+### 0.1.8.1-beta-2

+C# Span support has been added to the code generation, and a set of corresponding utilities added to sbe-dll `DirectBuffer`.
+It is now possible to copy to/from a `Span<byte>` where previously only `byte[]` types were supported.
+This introduces a dependency on the [`System.Memory`](https://www.nuget.org/packages/System.Memory/) nuget package both for sbe-dll and generated code produced by sbe-tool.

+### 0.1.8.1-beta-1

+First beta release of the new SBE C# bindings and supporting sbe-tool / sbe-dll nuget packages.

 Code Layout
 -----------

 The Java code that performs the generation of C# code is [here](https://github.com/real-logic/simple-binary-encoding/tree/master/sbe-tool/src/main/java/uk/co/real_logic/sbe/generation/csharp).